aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 #### What are the different ways a method can be overloaded?
 Methods can be overloaded using different data types for a parameter, different order of parameters, and different number of parameters.

+#### Explain property in C#?
+A property is a member that provides a flexible mechanism to read, write, or compute the value of a private field.
+Properties can be used as if they are public data members, but they are actually special methods called accessors.
+This enables data to be accessed easily and still helps promote the safety and flexibility of methods.

 <hr>